jimhigson/oboe.js-dissertation/markdown/6_Conclusion.md

 Non-progressive parsing with JSON.parse was slightly longer, requiring a loop and an if statement, both necessary to drill down into the results.
-The code below is shortened by using the get-json[^1] package which combines parsing implicitly into the download:
+The code below is shortened by using get-json package which combines parsing implicitly with the download:

 ~~~~ {.javascript}
 getJson(DB_URL, function(err, records) {